Fine structure of 4-critical triangle-free graphs III. General surfaces: Forced extension quadrangulations

 \begin{lemma}[\cite{trfree5}, Corollary 4.7] Let $G$ be a quadrangulation of the cylinder with boundary cycles $C_1$ and $C_2$ of the same length $k$, such that every non-contractible cycle in $G$ has length at least $k$, and the distance between $C_1$ and $C_2$ is at least $4k$.
 Let $\psi$ be a precoloring of $C_1\cup C_2$ satisfying the winding number constraint.
 If $\psi$ does not extend to a $3$-coloring of $G$, then $k$ is divisible by $3$ and $\psi$ has winding number $\pm k/3$ on $C_1$. \end{lemma}

 This makes it easy to analyze the colorings of wide forced extension quadrangulations.
+Note that the existence of the homomorphism $\theta$ in the following statement is guaranteed by Lemma~\ref{lemma-hom}.

-\begin{lemma} Let $G$ be a wide forced extension quadrangulation of a cylinder with boundary cycles of length $k$, and let $\theta:V(G)\to V(C)$ be a homomorphism to a $k$-cycle $C$ as in Lemma~\ref{lemma-hom}.
-A precoloring $\psi$ of its boundary cycles extends to a $3$-coloring of $G$ if and only if \begin{itemize} \item $\psi$ satisfies the winding number constraint, and additionally, \item if $k$ is divisible by $3$ and $\psi$ has winding number $\pm k/3$ on the boundary cycles, then $\psi(u)=\psi(v)$ for all vertices $u$ and $v$ in the boundary cycles such that $\theta(u)=\theta(v)$. \end{itemize} \end{lemma} \begin{proof} Let $G$ be a wide forced extension quadrangulation with boundary cycles $C_1$ and $C_2$ of length $k$, and let $K_1$, \ldots, $K_n$ be the non-contractible $k$-cycles such that $K_1=C_1$, $K_n=C_2$ and $K_i$ intersects $K_{i+1}$ for $1\le i\le n-1$.
+\begin{lemma} Let $G$ be a wide forced extension quadrangulation of a cylinder with boundary cycles of length $k$, and let $\theta:V(G)\to V(C)$ be a homomorphism to a $k$-cycle $C$ such that the restrictions of $\theta$ to both boundary cycles of $G$ are cyclic.
+A precoloring $\psi$ of the boundary cycles of $G$ extends to a $3$-coloring of $G$ if and only if \begin{itemize} \item $\psi$ satisfies the winding number constraint, and additionally, \item if $k$ is divisible by $3$ and $\psi$ has winding number $\pm k/3$ on the boundary cycles, then $\psi(u)=\psi(v)$ for all vertices $u$ and $v$ in the boundary cycles such that $\theta(u)=\theta(v)$. \end{itemize} \end{lemma} \begin{proof} Let $G$ be a wide forced extension quadrangulation with boundary cycles $C_1$ and $C_2$ of length $k$, and let $K_1$, \ldots, $K_n$ be the non-contractible $k$-cycles such that $K_1=C_1$, $K_n=C_2$ and $K_i$ intersects $K_{i+1}$ for $1\le i\le n-1$.

 Let $\psi$ be any precoloring of $C_1\cup C_2$.
-If $\psi$ does not satisfy the winding number constraint, then it does not extend to a $3$-coloring of $G$, as we observed in the introduction.
+If $\psi$ does not satisfy the winding number constraint, then it does not extend to a $3$-coloring of $G$, as we observed in the introduction (Corollary~\ref{cor-win0}).
 Suppose that $\psi$ satisfies the winding number constraint.
 If the winding number of $\psi$ on $C_1$ is not $\pm k/3$, then $\psi$ extends to a $3$-coloring of $G$ by Lemma~\ref{lemma-joint}.